openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 ## Model Optimizer Python API {#openvino_docs_MO_DG_Python_API}

 Model Optimizer has Python API for model conversion, which is represented by `convert_model()` method in openvino.tools.mo namespace.
-  `convert_model()` has all the functionality available from command line tool plus the possibility of passing Python objects (models, extensions) to `convert_model()` directly from memory without leaving the training environment (Jupyter Notebook or training scripts).
+  `convert_model()` has all the functionality available from the command-line tool, plus the ability to pass Python objects (models, extensions) to `convert_model()` directly from memory without leaving the training environment (Jupyter Notebook or training scripts).
-  `convert_model()` returns openvino.runtime.Model object which can be compiled and inferred or serialized to IR.
+  `convert_model()` returns an openvino.runtime.Model object which can be compiled and inferred or serialized to IR.

 ```sh
 from openvino.tools.mo import convert_model